luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/04/04-new-physical-ware.md

 ### Radiation Tolerance

 You can handle exposure to ionizing radiation and particles that damage and debilitate other morphs.
 For synthmorphs, this means protective laminate layers and shielding of sensitive electronics.
 For biomorphs, this means implanted shielding for vital organs, blood filters, and redundant encoding of DNA.
 The bioware version requires medichines, which handle rapid replacement of damaged tissues.
-Exact radiation effects are determined by the GM (▶236, EP2).
+Exact [radiation effects](../../../12/29-hostile-environments.md#radiation) (_EP2_) are determined by the GM.
 This ware has limited effectiveness against extreme radiation sources such as Jupiter’s electromagnetic field, especially over a prolonged period.

 ### Refractive Coating